ArduRadioKot/FrogeeCore/README.md

 display.begin()
 display.print(0,0, "Hello, World!")
 ```
-We save it as helloword.txt and run on the device.
+Next save it as helloword.txt and run on the device.